dflorr00/session_dockers_practices/README.md

-# session_dockers_practices
+# CDS ACADEMY - Session Dockers

-Session Dockers Practices Material
+Include following folders with resources for practices referred in session.